-Rithmic and Tradovate aren’t direct competitors – they serve different traders.
-Rithmic is infrastructure for execution and market data with sub-microsecond latency, accessed through brokers; Tradovate is a retail futures broker with transparent commission pricing ($0.09–$1.29 per contract).
-Pick Rithmic if you’re a pro or developer needing institutional-grade execution; pick Tradovate if you’re a retail day trader wanting an all-in-one platform with 40+ built-in tools.
+Rithmic and Tradovate aren’t direct competitors — they serve different traders.
+Rithmic is execution and market-data infrastructure marketed for ultra-low (sub-250µs tick-to-trade) latency, accessed through a broker; Tradovate is a retail futures broker with transparent commission pricing ($0.09–$1.29 per contract).
+Pick Rithmic if you’re a pro or developer who needs institutional-grade execution; pick Tradovate if you’re a retail day trader who wants an all-in-one platform with 40+ built-in tools.
 Many serious traders use both.

 What they actually are